 But, through the process, we met and became friends with our neice’s foster parents.
 They were a wonderful, loving, professional, suburban couple that completely shattered any pre-concieved notions or images of a “foster family.”
 They had a warm and loving home and poured deeply and richly into our niece’s life during the time they had her.
 It planted a seed in our hearts.

 Fast forward to the summer of 2011.
 During Vacation Bible School, our hearts again, separately, felt a tough pull of fostering.
 We were still unsuccessful in having a child naturally, but felt as if the Lord was speaking to us to use this season of life to be what the other foster family was to someone else’s children.
 For how long, we didn’t (and still don’t) know, but the Lord was saying, “Go.”

-> We obeyed and filled out the paperwork and recieved acceptance into the training program in September.
-In March 0f 2012, we recieved our official certification as county foster parents and waited patiently throughout the spring for “the call.”
+We obeyed and filled out the paperwork and received acceptance into the training program in September.
+In March 0f 2012, we received our official certification as county foster parents and waited patiently throughout the spring for “the call.”

-> On July 24, we met Little Guy and Older One, two precious brothers who have been through more in their short time on earth than many adults could experience in a lifetime.
+On July 24, we met Little Guy and Older One, two precious brothers who have been through more in their short time on earth than many adults could experience in a lifetime.
 We’re not sure how long their in our care, but while they’re here, they are our children.. in every sense of the word.

 In 2013, our adoption was finalized.
 We closed the door on the blog and enjoyed several years as a party of 4.
 This past summer, our hearts were provoked to start the journey once again.
 So, we’re all-in for wherever the path leads!